'We've regained our dignity': These women in Colombia run trendy restaurant inside a prison

 The program has encouraged many of the female prisoners to open their own businesses.
 "I want to give my daughter Sofía a better life," said Paternina, a kitchen porter.
 "I’m going to open my own little seafood restaurant when I get out."

-As the San Diego prison restaurant dishes out meal after meal, many of the current inmates are hoping to bring the setup to other female prisons across Colombia.
+As the San Diego prison restaurant dished out meal after meal, many of the current inmates were hoping to bring the setup to other female prisons across Colombia.

-"The project is changing so many lives," said Guevara.
+"The project is changing so many lives," Guevara said.
 "We came here with closed minds and in so much pain but the restaurant has helped us recover — we’ve regained our dignity."